QuentinJoder/Twitter-Supervisor/README.md

 Consequently, the `--delete_tweets`, `--delete_retweets` or `--delete-favorites` [options](#options) are not useful if you want to mass delete your likes and tweets at once.
-Their intended purpose is enable you to regularly delete your oldest tweets and likes, in the long term, with a [periodic](#run-the-program-automatically) run of the program.
+Their intended purpose is enable you to regularly delete your oldest tweets and likes, over the long term, with a [periodic program execution](#run-the-program-automatically).